conal/quotes/quotes.md

 "Talent hits a target no one else can hit.
 Genius hits a target no one else can see." - Arthur Schopenhauer

-"Only short programs have any hope of being correct. " - Arthur Whitney
+"Only short programs have any hope of being correct." - Arthur Whitney

 "The answers you get depend upon the questions you ask." - Thomas Kuhn